user-interviews/mcp-databricks-server/README.md

 ## Motivation

 Databricks Unity Catalog (UC) allows for detailed documentation of your data assets, including catalogs, schemas, tables, and columns.
 Documenting these assets thoroughly requires an investment of time.
-One common question is: what are the practical benefits of this detailed metadata entry, especially when the goal is to enable an AI agent to perform data tasks?
+One common question is: what are the practical benefits of this detailed metadata entry?

 This MCP server provides a strong justification for that effort.
 It enables Large Language Models (LLMs) to directly access and utilize this Unity Catalog metadata.
 The more comprehensively your data is described in UC, the more effectively an LLM agent can understand your Databricks environment.
 This deeper understanding is crucial for the agent to autonomously construct more intelligent and accurate SQL queries to fulfill data requests.